 This task requires the participants to segment and parse each coral reef image into different image regions associated with benthic substrate types.
 For each image, segmentation algorithms will produce a semantic segmentation mask, predicting the semantic category for each pixel in the image.

-The training set contains contains 240 images with 6702 substrates annotated.
+The training set contains contains 240 images with 6670 substrates annotated.
+The test set contains 200 images.

 The data can be downloaded from the “Dataset” tab and will be made available on: